ecolology/Ev1_SelectionMetaAnalysis/README.md

 g_baypass -npop 3 -gfile ./starling_3populations_baypass.txt -outprefix starling_3populations_baypass -nthreads 4
 ```

+## Simulating SNP data with the same neutral parameters as our dataset
 Run in R to make the anapod data.
 First, let us quickly download the utilities we need.

 ```